rodrigo-lima/resign-ipa/README.md

-resign-ipa
+ipa-tools
 ==========

 **ipa-tools.rb** resign will re-sign the given IPA file using the provided distribution certificate.

-In order for it to work, you need to provide the IPA to be signed and the name of the distribution certificate to be used, for example: *"iPhone Distribution: My Name"*
+In order for it to work, you must provide the following:

-You also need to provide the mobileprovision profile to be used.
+- **-i** -- IPA file name to be signed.
+Example: `-i "My_App.ipa"`
+- **-e** -- Executable file name.
+Example: `-e "My App"`
+- **-c** -- distribution certificate to be used.
+Example: `-c "iPhone Distribution: John Smith (1234)"`
-By default, the script searches the current folder for a file called *'mobileprovision.plist'*.
-Optionally, you could provided the fully qualified path (-p argument).
+- **-p** -- mobileprovision file.
+By default, it'll look for a file called **mobileprovision.plist**, or you could specify the full path with **-p**.
+Example: `-p "~/Downloads/Team_Provisioning.plist"`
+- **-o** -- output signed IPA file name.
+Example: `-o "Signed_App.ipa`

-The script will also apply new Entitlements during signing, if it finds *'entitlements.plist'* file on the current directory.
+The script will also apply new **Entitlements** during signing.
+It searches for a file *'entitlements.plist'* on the current directory, and will ask you for a full file path if it cannot find.

 After signed, the default output is called **'signed.ipa'** unless specified via -o argument.

+A sample shell script - run_resign.sh - has been provided with most common options pre-set.
+Just update the variables on the top and run this shell script.

 ```
 > $ ipa-tools.rb resign -i "My App.ipa" -c "iPhone Distribution: John Smith (1234)" -v